-Balance as of uary 28, 2024 Ja nuary 29, 2023 (in thousands, except number of instruments) Number of Instruments Sell Notional Value Buy Notional Value Number of Instruments Sel l Notional Value Buy Notional Value Sell USD/Buy CAD Forward Contract 10 \$ 12,899 \$ 17,550 9 \$ 9,965 \$ 13,643 Sell USD/Buy GBP Forward Contract 0 £ 18 3,801 £ 3,406 Total 10 27
+Balance as of January 28, 2024 January 29, 2023 (in thousands, except number of instruments) Number of Instruments Se ll Notional Value Buy Notional Value Number of Instruments Sell Notional Value Buy Notional Value Sell USD/Buy CAD Forward Contract 10 \$ \$ 12,899 17,550 9 \$ 9,965 \$ 13,643 Sell USD/Buy GBP Forward Contract 0 £ 18 3,801 £ 3,406 Total 10 27

 These foreign currency forward contracts were designated as cash flows hedges and the unrealized gains or losses, net of tax, were recorded as a component of "Accumulated other comprehensive income or loss" ("AOCI") in the Balance Sheets.
 The effective portions of the cash flow hedges were recorded in AOCI until the hedged items were recognized in either "Selling, general and administrative expense" or "Product development and engineering expense" in the Statements of Operations once the foreign exchange contract matured, offsetting the underlying hedged expenses.
-Any ineffective portions of the cash flow hedges were recorded in "Non-operating income, net" in the Statements of Operations.
+Any ineffective portions of the cash flow hedges were recorded in the Statements of Operations.
 The Company presents its derivative assets and liabilities at their gross fair values in the Balance Sheets.